ernes/generic-dice/DEVELOP.md

 ### Run the project locally

-See the demo to view sample usage of this React.js component.
+See the examples to view sample usage of this React.js component.

 ### Initial setup to publish on npm